Bjornej/Omino/README.md

 The final objective is to write a working Javascript MVC library which should emphasize ease of use.

-Feel fre to point out errors or suggest features
+Feel free to point out errors or suggest features